quarkus-qe/quarkus-test-suite/README.md

 Additional tests:
 - Rest Data with Panache test according to https://github.com/quarkus-qe/quarkus-test-plans/blob/main/QUARKUS-976.md
-Additional UserEntity is a simple JPA entity that was created with aim to avoid inheritance of PanacheEntity methods and instead test the additional combination of JPA entity + PanacheRepository + PanacheRepositoryResource, where PanacheRepository is a facade class.
+Additional UserEntity is a simple Jakarta Persistence entity that was created with aim to avoid inheritance of PanacheEntity methods and instead test the additional combination of Jakarta Persistence entity + PanacheRepository + PanacheRepositoryResource, where
+PanacheRepository is a facade class.
 Facade class can override certain methods to change the default behaviour of the PanacheRepositoryResource methods.